CSA-OCP-GER/azure-fundamentals/README.md

 These links contain important info that you will need to design any Azure solution:

-* [Azure documentation](https://docs.microsoft.com/en-us/azure/#pivot=products): Information about all Azure services
+* [Azure Documentation](https://docs.microsoft.com/en-us/azure/#pivot=products): Information about all Azure services
-* [Azure limits](https://aka.ms/azurelimits): Azure scalability limits for all services
+* [Azure Limits](https://aka.ms/azurelimits): Azure scalability limits for all services
-* [Reference architectures](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/): no need to reinvent the wheel
+* [Reference Architectures](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/): no need to reinvent the wheel
-* [Azure products per region](https://azure.microsoft.com/en-us/global-infrastructure/services/): which products are available where?
+* [Azure Products per Region](https://azure.microsoft.com/en-us/global-infrastructure/services/): which products are available where?
-* [Azure VM sizes](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes): this link with the Linux sizes, the Windows sizes are essentially the same.
+* [Azure VM Sizes](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes): this link with the Linux sizes, the Windows sizes are essentially the same.
 * [ExpressRoute configuration](https://channel9.msdn.com/Blogs/bfrank/Hybrid-Network-ExpressRoute-interxion-Azure): 30min video describing the installation of ExpressRoute
-* [Azure SLAs](https://aka.ms/azuresla): here you can find the SLAs for all Azure products, very important to have the right level of redundancy in your solution.
+* [Azure SLAs](https://azure.microsoft.com/en-us/support/legal/sla/): here you can find the SLAs for all Azure products, very important to have the right level of redundancy in your solution.
+* [Azure SQL (PaaS) Database or SQL Server on Azure VMs (IaaS)](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-paas-vs-sql-server-iaas): Helps you determining how to run your SQL Server workloads, either as hosted infrastructure (IaaS) or running as a hosted service (PaaS)

 ## Pricing